 The decision of which data should be pooled together for subsequent analysis is the "decision of stationarity" (Deutsch 2002).
 In other words, the decision of stationarity implies that mean (or prior probability) is independent from location (Goovaerts 1997).
 The decision of stationarity may be revised based on further steps of data analysis.
 For instance, while observing a bimodal (two peaks) histogram for data, one might want to consider separating the data into two classes with distinct statistical and geological properties (Deutsch 2002).
 In fact, separating the data set into more homogenous geologic and hydrogeologic zones improves the accuracy of the estimates.
 Indicator kriging offers an alternate method that is more appropriate for data showing non-stationarity in its basic statistics.
-Using indicator kriging to identify various 'soil types' or geological regions with distinct statistical and geological features enhances data homogeneity within sub-regions and makes the decision of stationarity more appropriate (Dagdelen and Turner 1996).
+Using indicator kriging to identify various 'soil types' or geological regions with distinct statistical and geological features enhances data homogeneity within sub-regions and makes the decision of stationarity more appropriate (Rouhani and ASTM Committee D-18 on Soil and Rock 1996).

-For every hole, the CPT-UVIF tool records tip resistance, sleeve friction, pore pressure and ultraviolet induced fluorescence at every 2.5 cm.
+For every hole, CPT-UVIF tool records cone resistance, sleeve friction, pore pressure and ultraviolet induced fluorescence at approximately every 5 cm.
 Plotting cone resistance vs. friction ratio for every data location, one can observe distribution of data throughout the site and can identify different soil types.
-Using the plotted data (Figure 3) and the SBT chart (Figure 1), geological structure can be grouped into three sub-regions comprising soils with distinct statistical and hydrogeological features.
+Using the plotted data (figure 3) and SBT chart (figure 1), geological structure can be grouped into three sub-regions comprising soils with distinct statistical and hydrogeological features.
 Configuration of sampling points is clustered at the site which means all the data are not equally representative in summary statistics and must be weighted.
-Cell declustering is performed in this study using declus program in

-GSLIB (Deutsch and Journel 1998).
-The resulted histogram of soil type data is displayed in Figure 3.
-According to Robertson (1998), each of these three soil types has an estimated range of hydraulic conductivities.
+Cell declustering is performed in this study using declus program in GSLIB (Deutsch and Journel 1998).
+The resulted histogram of soil type data is displayed in figure 3.
+According to Robertson (Robertson 1998), each of these three soil types has an estimated range of hydraulic conductivities.
 Soil type one, with a frequency of 29.5 %, has hydraulic conductivity values approximately ranging from 1×10^{-11} m/s to 1×10^{-8} m/s.
 For soil type two, having a frequency of 55 % and covering majority of the site, hydraulic conductivity values approximately range from 1×10^{-9} m/s to 1×10^{-5} m/s.
-Soil type three, with a frequency of 15.5 %, has hydraulic conductivity values approximately ranging from 1×10^{-5} m/s to 1×10^{-2} m/s.
+Soil type three, with a frequency of 15.5 %, has hydraulic conductivity values approximately ranging from 1 $\times 10^{-5}$ m/s to 1×10^{-2} m/s.